 - Prayer the Prayers of the people during the week preceding your leadership.

 - Lectionary readings are taken from the NRSV translation.
-Text Week links to each reading, and a free NRSV is available at http://bible.oremus.org/.
+A free NRSV is available at http://bible.oremus.org/.

 Reading as Prayer in Liturgy